• Blog

 Here are three ways to easily add music to your online video that will surely make a difference in the final result.

-If you're self-publishing and self-promoting your video, you might want to start with a few different social media networks where your target audience might be hanging out when it comes to publishing and promotion.
+If you're self-publishing and self-promoting your video, you might want to start with a few different social media networks like Instagram, Facebook, or TikTok where your target audience might be.

 Knowing the various marketing automation settings to consider when publishing on various platforms is important as this will ensure that your video can be seen at its best.